sdingcn/algorithms/README.md

-# algorithm-templates
+# algorithms

-for (relatively easy) algorithm contests like LeetCode Contests

-update: also for harder contest websites like Codeforces
+for competitive programming